History of Frito-Lay

 Source: History Oasis

-But two savvy businessmen spotted an opportunity.
-Charles E. Doolin founded The Frito Company in 1932 to sell nickel bags of Fritos corn chips.
+Charles E. Doolin founded The Frito Company in 1932 selling Fritos corn chips for a nickel.

-Just a few years later in the late 1930s, traveling salesman Herman Lay launched H.W.
-Lay & Company to peddle potato chips.
+And a few years later in the late 1930s, the traveling salesman Herman Lay launched H.W.
+Lay & Company selling potato chips by the bag.

 Though starting out as humble mid-century snack purveyors, the visionary founders laid the groundwork for an iconic merger.